floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_adding_users.md

 Search Guard can use external authentication systems like LDAP, OpenID, SAML or Kerberos for authenticating users.
 As an alternative, you can also use the **internal user database** to manage your users.

-The internal user database stores users and their credentials directly in Elasticsearch.
+The internal user database stores users and their credentials directly in OpenSearch/Elasticsearch.
 To manage users in the internal user database you have three options:

 * Configure the users, their password hashes and backend roles in the sg_intern_users.yml file and use the sgadmin CLI to upload this configuration to your cluster (Community)
 * Use the [internal users REST API](rest-api-internalusers) (Enterprise)
-* Use the Kibana internal users [configuration GUI](configuration-gui) (Enterprise)
+* Use the Dashboards/Kibana internal users [configuration GUI](configuration-gui) (Enterprise)

 In this guide we will take the first approach.